 Charging is accomplished via a USB-A to Apple Lightning cable.

 The new Powerbeats use the “exact same 12mm pistonic drivers” as the Powerbeats Pro, according to The Verge, which means that they should sound nearly identical to Apple’s true wireless sport buds.
 That’s going to be music to many people’s ears — we were very impressed by the Powerbeats Pro’s audio quality with its pronounced bass and vibrant sound.

-A dual-pairing option lets you use two sets of Apple’s wireless headphones with an iOS device at the same time, each with its own volume controls.
+A dual-pairing option lets you use two sets of Apple’s

 As mentioned above, the new Powerbeats cost $149, putting them on par with Apple’s non-wireless-charging AirPods, and $100 cheaper than the true wireless Powerbeats Pro.